There are countless rumors about how we’re going to run out of Social Security funds in the near future. What if we told you all of those were wrong?

 Medicare has covered over 58 million people at $705.9 billion.
 There are three parts to Medicare: A, B, and D.

 Medicare Part A covers hospital expenses, like inpatient stays and hospice care.
 Medicare Part B covers medical expenses, like doctors’ visits and medical supplies.
 Medicare Part D covers prescription drugs which include any medications you may pick up at your pharmacy.
+Supplements such as resurge are not covered under the plan.

 What Is the Medicare Trust Fund?